cebcar/DevOps/docs/dev-proj/Iter0-planning.md

 - accessibility
   - learn and adopt macOS Voice Control (see macOS System)
   - maybe some basic workflow support
-  - understand basic accessibility support options for macos and ios
+  - understand basic accessibility support options for macOS and iOS
   - some basic macos/ios support<br/><br/>

 - Continuing Education
   - new project LearningActivities
-    - for now: hosts Continuing Education board for Carol
+    - for now: hosts Kanban board for Continuing Education for Carol
     - ultimately: data for Tuxedo website
       - must be private?
   - ZenHub Board Continuing Education